 The Intensive Outpatient Program is a Joint Commission accredited program that includes individual therapy, group therapy, and family therapy.
 Clients attend treatment at our beautiful, home like facilities 3 hours per day, 3 days per week.

 Intensive Outpatient is a convenient option for teens who are in need of a comprehensive treatment plan but do not want to interrupt their day-to-day activities.
 Teens in the IOP program benefit from the structure that comes with being in intensive therapy while still engaging in their normal daily routine.

-In Intensive Outpatient your teen will attend treatment three days per week, three hours per day.
+In Intensive Outpatient your teen will attend treatment 3 days per week, 3 hours per day.
 The treatment team will develop a treatment plan for your child that takes into account their particular needs as well as all of their own unique strengths and abilities.
-Individual, group and family therapies will be individualized based on this treatment plan.
+Individual, group, and family therapies will be individualized based on this treatment plan.

 Your child’s treatment plan at Adolescent Growth is individually tailored to their needs and developed by a team of experts in adolescent mental health.
 This team consists of licensed vocational nurses, licensed clinicians, therapists, group therapists and other trained professionals.
 Your child’s primary therapist will oversee their treatment and coordinate with the other professionals at our facility in order to provide targeted and personalized care.